valderman/haste-app/README.md

 TODO
 ----
-* Generalise `dispatch` to import functions to any node, not just `Client`.
-* Specify which endpoints to start using annotations.
+* Specify which endpoints to start using annotations?
 * Add long-polling simulation of server-triggered events?
 * HTTPS support for files served using Haste.App.Standalone.
-* Code + common abstraction between local and remote calls.
-(Type class?)
 * Guarantee that hops via local nodes are handled correctly.
-* Handle disconnects between non-server nodes.
 * Give build tool capability to download and install GHC and Cabal locally when missing.
 * Add flags to build tool for passing flags to cabal, changing paths, etc.